astronomer/airflow-guides/guides/connections.md

 > **Note**: Specific connection types will only be available in the dropdown menu if the relevant provider is installed in your Airflow environment.

 You don't have to specify every field on most connections.
 However, the values marked as required in the Airflow UI can be misleading.
-For example to set up a connection to a PostgreSQL database, we need to reference the [PostgreSQL provider documentation](https://airflow.apache.org/docs/apache-airflow-providers-postgres/stable/connections/postgres.html) to learn that the connection requires a `Host`, a user name as `login` and a password in the `password` field.
+For example to set up a connection to a PostgreSQL database, we need to reference the [PostgreSQL provider documentation](https://airflow.apache.org/docs/apache-airflow-providers-postgres/stable/connections/postgres.html) to learn that the connection requires a `Host`, a user name as `login`, and a password in the `password` field.

 ![Example PostgreSQL connection](https://assets2.astronomer.io/main/guides/connections/PostgreSQLconnection.png)

-Any parameters that do not have specific fields in the connection form can be provided to the **Extra** field as a JSON dictionary.
+Any parameters that don't have specific fields in the connection form can be defined in the **Extra** field as a JSON dictionary.
 For example, you can add the `sslmode` or a client `sslkey` in the **Extra** field of your PostgreSQL connection.

 Starting in Airflow 2.2, you can test some connection types from the Airflow UI with the **Test** button.
 After running a connection test, a message appears on the top of the screen showing either a success confirmation or an error message.